 Let’s start with the basics: defining a lead, and then we’ll branch out into online lead gen, why you need it, how you qualify a lead, and why inbound lead gen is much more effective than merely purchasing them.

 Chapter One: Finance Leads – What Are They?

 Every story has an opening chapter, in which the basics of the plot are outlined and that’s exactly where we shall start our journey: the beginning.

-A lead is a party who has indicated interest in your company’s product or service in some way.
+A lead is a party who has indicated interest in your company’s product or service.

-Instead of calling people with purchased contact information, someone would instead receive communication from your business fully aware that the channels of communication have already.
+Instead of calling people with purchased contact information, someone would instead receive communication from your business fully aware of your business’ appeal.

 Chapter Two: What is Finance Lead Generation?

 The process of finance lead generation is attracting and converting prospects into the leads we talked about way back in chapter one.